 Your mind will come up with all sorts of excuses to keep something when it’s time to decide whether to toss or keep.

 - Have I worn or used this item in the past year?

-- Does it serve an actual purpose or is it just taking up space?
+- Is it useful or is it just a waste of space?

-- Do I (really) have any intentions on using this item in the near future?
+- Do I (truly) have any plans to utilize this item in the near future?

 - Would I purchase this again?